Elpisdev/card-connect-extract/README.md

 # card-connect-extract
-Extract assets from CARD CONNECT with ease.
+Extract assets from KONAMI's CARD CONNECT with ease.

 Step 1: